 The financial remedy for unfair dismissal includes a basic award, calculated by reference to age, length of service and salary (subject to a cap), and a compensatory award, which is subject to a maximum of one year of an employee's gross pay or £88,519 (whichever is lowest).
 This includes compensation for the loss of statutory rights, a sum of between £250 and £500 to acknowledge the fact that the employee will have to start accruing length-of-service-related benefits again.
 Other potential remedies include reinstatement or re-engagement.

 Learn more: An employer’s guide to unfair dismissal

-The key difference with wrongful dismissal compared to unfair dismissal is that it is a breach of contract law by the employer, not statutory law.
+The key difference between wrongful and unfair dismissal is that wrongful dismissal is a breach of contract law by the employer, not statutory law.
 It stems from common law, and there is no specific legislation.
 On the other hand, an unfair dismissal claim arises if the employee has been dismissed and their employer does not have a potential fair reason for justifying the dismissal under section 98 of the Employment Rights Act 1996.

 Unlike unfair dismissal, wrongful dismissal is a ‘day one right’.
 There is no requirement for an employee to have a set period of continuous service to pursue a wrongful dismissal claim.

 Wrongful dismissal claims must be brought at employment tribunal within three months (less a day) from the date of the employee’s termination.
 However, an employee who is out of time to pursue a claim in the employment tribunal could still pursue a civil action as, in the civil court, an extended six-year limitation period applies.